Ailean a' Ridse MacDhòmhnaill: Early life

 Ailean MacDhòmhnaill was born at Allt an t-Srathan in Lochaber, in 1794.
 His mother, Mairi ni'n Dòmhnall 'ic Iain Duibh, was a member of Clan Campbell from Ach-a Mhadaidh in Glen Roy.
 Ailean's father, Alasdair Ruadh mac Aonghas 'ic Alasdair Bhàin, was descended from the tacksmen of Bohuntine.
 After emigrating to Canada, Alasdair Ruadh MacDhòmhnaill would inherit the mantle of being ceann-taigh ("Chief Representative", "Chief of the Kindred") of the MacDonalds of Bohuntine.

 Alasdair Ruadh MacDhòmhnaill (d.
 17, June 1831) was a cattle drover who resided at Ach nan Comhaichean, on the south banks of the River Spean.
 According to tradition, Alasdair Ruadh was also a Gaelic poet of merit.
-None of his poetic compositions are known to survive, however.
+None of his poetic compositions are known to survive.

 In his youth, Ailean worked as a shepherd for a local kinsman, Iain Bàn Inse ("Fair John MacDonald of Inch"), whom the poet was later to revile in verse as "fear a dhìobair an càirdeas" ("one who renounced the traditions of kinship") in the poem, Duanag le Ailean Dòmhnallacha bha 'n Achadh-nan Comhaichean air dha miothlachd a ghabhail ri Iain Bàn Ìnnse ("A Song by Allan MacDonald of Ach-nan-Comhaichean when he was displeased with Iain Bàn of Inch").